AMSUCF/Creative-Coding/p5_game.md

 2. When the player interacts with all objects, display an ending screen.
 3. Consider adjusting the ending based on player decisions.

-Submit the link to your live, GitHub Pages version of the game on the Moodle.
+Submit the link to your live, GitHub Pages or Open Processing version of the game on the Moodle.